-Three directors (out of a total of eight) are to be elected at the forthcoming Annual Meeting to serve for three-year terms expiring at the Annual Meeting in 2001 and thereafter until their successors are elected and qualified.
-The nominees for such positions are Norman A. Barkeley, H. Frederick Christie and Kevin S. Moore.
+Two directors (out of a total of eight) are to be elected at the forthcoming Annual Meeting to serve for three-year terms expiring at the Annual Meeting in 2002 and thereafter until their successors are elected and qualified.
+The nominees for such positions are Robert C. Ducommun and Thomas P. Mullaney.
 In the absence of a contrary direction, Proxies in the accompanying form will be voted for the election of the foregoing nominees.
 Management does not contemplate that any of the nominees will be unable to serve as directors, but if that should occur the persons designated in the Proxies will cast votes for other persons in accordance with their best judgment.
 In the event that any person other than the nominees named herein should be nominated for election as a director, the Proxy holders may vote for less than all of the nominees and in their discretion may cumulate votes.
-Should any of the directors whose terms continue past the 1998 Annual Meeting cease to serve as directors prior to the Annual Meeting, the authorized number of directors will be reduced accordingly.
+Should any of the directors whose terms continue past the 1999 Annual Meeting cease to serve as directors prior to the Annual Meeting, the authorized number of directors will be reduced accordingly.

-The following information is furnished as of March 16, 1998, with respect to each of the three persons who are nominees for election to the Board of Directors, as well as for the other five directors of the Corporation whose terms of office will continue after the 1998 Annual Meeting.
+The following information is furnished as of March 15, 1999, with respect to each of the two persons who are nominees for election to the Board of Directors, as well as for the other six directors of the Corporation whose terms of office will continue after the 1999 Annual Meeting.

-NAME, PRINCIPAL OCCUPATION AND OTHER DIRECTORSHIPS AGE DIRECTOR SINCE TERM EXPIRES Norman A. Barkeley Chairman of the Board of the Corporation; Director, Kaynar Technologies, Inc. 68 1987 2001 Joseph C. Berenato 51 1997 2000 Chief Executive Officer and President of the Corporation.
-H. Frederick Christie Consultant; Retired President and Chief Executive Officer, The Mission Group (subsidiary of SCEcorp); Director, Ultramar Diamond Shamrock Corp., AECOM Technology Corp., IHOP Corp., Southwest Water Company, Capital Income Builder, Inc., Small Cap World Fund, Capital World Growth and Income Fund, Inc., and American Mutual Fund, Inc.; Trustee, American Variable Insurance and New Economy Fund; and Director or Trustee of twelve fixed income funds of the Capital Research & Management Company.
-Robert C. Ducommun 64 1985 2001 Management Consultant; Director, American Metal Bearing Company and Inventa Corporation.
-2000 Kevin S. Moore Senior Vice President, The Clark Estates, Inc. (private investment firm); Director, Hitox Corporation of America, Snake Eyes Golf Clubs, Inc. and National Baseball Hall of Fame & Museum, Inc. 43 1994 2001 Thomas P. Mullaney General Partner, Matthews, Mullaney & Company (private investment firm); Director, Merisel, Inc., Brenner's Home Furnishings Corporation, Lucas Arts Entertainment Company and Lucas Digital Ltd. 64 1987 1999
+NAME, PRINCIPAL OCCUPATION AND OTHER DIRECTORSHIPS AGE DIRECTOR SINCE TERM EXPIRES Norman A. Barkeley Chairman Emeritus of the Board of the Corporation; 69 1987 2001 Director, Kaynar Technologies, Inc. Joseph C. Berenato Chairman of the Board, Chief Executive Officer and 52 1997 2000 President of the Corporation.
+H. Frederick Christie Consultant; Retired President and Chief Executive Officer, The Mission Group (subsidiary of SCEcorp); Director, Ultramar Diamond Shamrock Corp., AECOM Technology Corp., IHOP Corp., Southwest Water Company, Capital Income Builder, Inc., SMALLCAP World Fund, AMCAP Fund, Capital World Growth and Income Fund, Inc., and American Mutual Fund, Inc.; Trustee, American Variable Insurance and New Economy Fund; and Director or Trustee of twelve fixed income funds of the Capital Research & Management Company.
+65 1985 2001 Robert C. Ducommun Management Consultant; Director, American Metal Bearing Company and Inventa Corporation.
+47 1985 2002 Kevin S. Moore Senior Vice President, The Clark Estates, Inc. (private investment firm); Director, Hitox Corporation of America and National Baseball Hall of Fame & Museum, Inc. 44 1994 2001 Thomas P. Mullaney General Partner, Matthews, Mullaney & Company (private investment firm); Director, Merisel, Inc., Breuner's Home Furnishings Corporation, Lucas Arts Entertainment Company and Lucas Digital Ltd. 65 1987 2002

-NAME, PRINCIPAL OCCUPATION AND OTHER DIRECTORSHIPS AGE DIRECTOR SINCE TERM EXPIRES Richard J. Pearson 72 1978 2000 Retired President and Chief Operating Officer, Avery Dennison Corporation; Chairman, Chachies Foods; Director, Ameron International, Atol Holdings, M & R Printing Equipment, Inc., Magnet Inc. and Seidler Capital, Inc.; Trustee, Pomona College.
-Arthur W. Schmutz 76 1988 2000 Advisory Counsel, Gibson, Dunn & Crutcher; Director, H. F. Ahmanson & Company and Home Savings of America.
+NAME, PRINCIPAL OCCUPATION AND OTHER DIRECTORSHIPS AGE DIRECTOR SINCE TERM EXPIRES Richard J. Pearson Retired President and Chief Operating Officer, Avery Dennison Corporation; Chairman, California Creative Foods; Director, Ameron International; Trustee, Pomona College.
+73 1978 2000 Arthur W. Schmutz Advisory Counsel, Gibson, Dunn & Crutcher.
+77 1988 2000

 Mr. Mullaney was previously a director of the Corporation in 1984 and 1985.
-Mr. Schmutz is advisory counsel to the law firm of Gibson, Dunn & Crutcher, which rendered legal services to the Corporation during 1997 and has and is expected to continue to render legal services to the Corporation during 1998.
+Mr. Schmutz is advisory counsel to the law firm of Gibson, Dunn & Crutcher, which rendered legal services to the Corporation during 1998 and has and is expected to continue to render legal services to the Corporation during 1999.
 Mr. Schmutz was previously a director of the Corporation from 1985 to 1987.

-The Board of Directors met five times in 1997.
-All incumbent directors attended seventy-five percent or more of the meetings of the Board of Directors and Committees of the Board on which they served during 1997.
+The Board of Directors met five times in 1998.
+All incumbent directors attended seventy-five percent or more of the meetings of the Board of Directors and Committees of the Board on which they served during 1998.
 Each of the persons named above was elected by the shareholders at a prior annual meeting.